 Tracing Drugs & Medicines

 The supply chain of drugs is a major source of losses every year for the healthcare industry.
-Drugs cannot be traced back to the origin and therefore result in 10%-30% of drugs from developing counties being fake or counterfeit.
+It is almost impossible to trace drugs back to the origin.
+Therefore, 10%-30% of drugs from developing counties are fake or counterfeit.
 Not only does drug counterfeiting lead to deaths from wrong medication but it also causes a loss of approx. 200 billion dollars in the healthcare industry in the US.

 When applied as a solution to eliminate the problems of drug traceability, blockchain enhances security and ensures that the drugs and medicines are not fake.
-With blockchain, every transaction contains a timestamp and can be easily traced back to the origin to retrieve the information on drugs.
-It not only instills trust and reliability in the manufacturing and distribution process but also eliminates the risk of fake drugs being circulated.
+With blockchain, every transaction contains a timestamp.
+Therefore, it is possible to trace drugs back to the origin and retrieve the information.
+It instills trust and reliability in the manufacturing and distribution process.
+It also eliminates the risk of circulation of fake drugs.

-In such cases, it’s advisable to opt for a private blockchain that gives the control to a central authority to register drugs on blockchain and give access only to specific actors in the supply chain.
+In such cases, it’s advisable to opt for a private blockchain.
+It gives the control to a central authority to register drugs on blockchain and gives access only to specific actors in the supply chain.